 Figure 23.
-Total population of people living below the poverty level in HSTP Region 5 conventional housing who are not in shelters, and unrelated individuals under age 15 (such as foster children).
+Total population of people living below the poverty level in HSTP Region 5

-Figure 24 shows the percent of individuals living below the poverty line in Region 5 by census tracts.
+9 According to the US Census, poverty status cannot be determined for people in institutional group quarters (prisons, nursing homes, etc.), college dormitories, military barracks, living situations without Figure 24 shows the percent of individuals living below the poverty line in Region 5 by census tracts.
 The areas with the greatest percentage of individuals living below the poverty line are in Galesburg in Knox County the City of Peoria's Downtown and South Side, and south Canton in Fulton County.